swapnildipankar/java_jersey_spring_hibernate_maven/README.md

 Starter project to create RESTful WS using Java, Jersey WS, Spring, Hibernate, Maven, Liquibase.
 Sample code for integrating with Hibernate/MySQL and MongoDB/NoSQL.<br /><br />
 __Note:__ _This is a skeletal framework and does not do anything meaningful.
-Using the sample code, developers can send a sample CURL call (see section "Sample test CURL calls" below) to the running web service and see the changes propagated all the way to the MySQL database.
+Using the sample code, developers can send a sample CURL call (see section "Sample test CURL calls" below) to the running web service and see the changes propagated all the way to the databases.
+There are, currently, two webservice end points, /user and /purchase for demonstrating MySQL and MongoDB respectively.
 Developers will have to write the actual functionality to make use of the framework._

 #### Technologies used in the project
 * __Java__